Transcripts reveal link between Trump, Nevada fake electors

 McDonald did not immediately respond to requests for comment Thursday evening.
 A lawyer for DeGraffenreid said he declined to comment.

 The nine-member committee investigating the Jan.
 6, 2021, Capitol riot will dissolve when Republicans take over the House next month.
-The committee on Thursday was expected to release its full report, which they hope will lead to criminal charges against Trump and his key allies.
+The committee on Thursday released its full 800-plus page report of its 18-month investigation, which they hope will lead to criminal charges against Trump and his key allies.

-Stern, a corps member for the Associated Press/Report for America Statehouse News Initiative, reported from Reno.
+Stern, a corps member for the Associated Press/Report for America Statehouse News Initiative, reported from Reno, Nevada.
 Report for America is a nonprofit national service program that places journalists in local newsrooms.
 Follow Stern on Twitter: @gabestern326.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.